-FMO is a relatively small player in light of the challenge we face.
+FMO is a small player relative to the challenge we face.
 To achieve the SDGs in the next decade, we need to pool our resources and work with others.
 Deepening our relationships will enable us to mobilize third-party funds and create investment opportunities to increase our impact in our focus markets.

 FMO will increase and strengthen its partnerships with (existing) donors on a national, European and global level.
 We will continue to manage several public funds on behalf of the Dutch government to invest early on in projects, take higher risks and achieve our higher impact objective.
-FMO will scale up the investments made through NASIRA, a European Commission financing program, which provides a bilateral loss-sharing scheme between FMO and its FI clients for unlocking lending to migrant, female and young entrepreneurs.
-Furthermore, FMO will operationalize the Dutch Fund for Climate and Development it recently established together with SNV Netherlands Development Organization, World Wide Fund for Nature and Climate Fund Managers.
+FMO will scale up the investments made through NASIRA, a program guaranteed by the European Commission, which provides risk-sharing to Financial Institutions customers to unlock lending to migrant, female and young entrepreneurs.
+Furthermore, FMO will operationalize the Dutch Fund for Climate and Development which it established together with the SNV Netherlands Development Organization, World Wide Fund for Nature and Climate Fund Managers.

 We also support the Dutch private sector.
-We are building a portfolio which will be transferred to Invest International, a new joint venture that will be established in 2020 together with the Dutch government.
-The joint venture will continue to provide Dutch businesses and commercial banks export finance and investment solutions in emerging markets.
+We are building a portfolio which will be transferred to Invest International, a new organization that will be established together with the Dutch government.
+Invest International will continue to provide Dutch businesses and commercial banks with export finance and other investment solutions in emerging markets.

 - 1 UNCTAD (2014).
 World Investment Report 2014.